SammriddhGupta/SammriddhGupta/README.md

 - 🌱 I’m currently learning **AWS Cloud services, Deep Learning with NLP**

-- 👯 I’m looking to collaborate on **Data Science, ML and Frontend projects**
+- 👯 I’m looking to collaborate on **Data Science, ML and Frontend projects** Reach out to me: sammriddhgupta@gmail.com

 - 💬 Ask me about **Python and Data Science!**